Hallsville North Elementary

 At North Elementary administrators and teachers monitor students on a daily basis.
 Systems are in place to ensure that student progress is tracked so that prescriptive and targeted intervention will take place in a timely manner.

-*It is our belief that student's academic needs are best targeted during Tier 1 instruction through small group or individual lessons with teachers.
-Through this instructional practice student's needs are more individualized and differentiated to ensure that students are receiving instruction at their appropriate level in addition to targeted grade level learning objectives.
-Teachers monitor student progress daily through the use of guided reading, guided math and writing conferences.
+It is our belief that student's academic needs are best targeted during Tier 1 instruction through small group or individual lessons with teachers.
+Through this instructional practice of small group instruction, we believe that student's needs are more individualized and differentiated.
+To ensure that students are receiving instruction at their appropriate level in addition to targeted grade level learning objectives teachers pull small groups daily.
+Teachers monitor student progress using guided reading, guided math and writing conferences.
 Identified areas of need are retaught using different instructional methods at the student's next small group/individual lesson.
 In order for teachers to have a variety of instructional practices to use during reteach, campus administration provides time during the week for team collaboration in sharing ideas for question number 3 of the 4 Big Questions...What are we going to do if the student hasn't learned it?

 Every three weeks, grade levels assess students through a common assessment.
 These assessments are teacher created based on grade level learning objectives agreed upon as a team.
 Immediately following the distribution of these assessments, teams review the data collectively and make immediate plans for intervention or extension based on student data.

-*District benchmarks are given to all students in the district on that respected grade level twice a year.
-These assessments are created by a district committee that includes a classroom teacher representative from each elementary campus with the guidance and assistance from our District Assessment and District Curriculum directors.
+District benchmarks are given to all students in the district on that respected grade level twice a year.
+A district committee that includes a classroom teacher representative from each elementary campus with the guidance and assistance from our District Assessment and District Curriculum directors creates these assessments.
 This data is inputted into a program that allows teachers to quickly identify class data on tested learning objectives, check student progress with assessed objectives, and identify students in need of more assistance.
 This data is all reviewed, discussed, and reflected on during grade level data meetings that follow the next week.

 2. Creating systems of intervention to provide students with additional time and support for learning.

 As a campus, the expectation is that student data will be reviewed frequently to ensure that student needs are being met.
 Weekly teams have Tier 1 talks where teachers can bring up concerns over student.
-As a grade level team they discuss and share strategies for the teacher to try.
-Through this teachers are able to gain support from peers, but also ideas on ways to support their student's needs.
+Tier 1 talks is an additional time that teachers can bring up immediate concerns on a student and receive ideas and strategies to use during their small group instruction time.
+This is in to addition of data talks and question 3 and 4 discussion.
 RTI committee meetings are scheduled every three to four weeks, during this time all campus interventionists, administration, and behavior support meet with each teacher to review all student progress.
 Every child’s data is reviewed during this time and discussion is held for students identified as not making progress.
 Through the knowledge of the RTI team, plans are designed to target individual student needs.

 Teachers implement Tier 2 interventions during small group instruction time, shared tutorials, and staff members have collaborated with co-workers to share Tier 2 intervention students.
 Our base goal is for all students to show 80% mastery on skills.
 If they are not at this level for Tier 1 then we provide additional tutorials or reteach to assist students with gaining those skills.
 As a campus we have implemented the Daily 5 model for reading and writing instruction.
 Part of Daily 5 students may choose to read independently, read to a partner, work with words, work on writing, or listen to reading.
 If a child needs intervention the teacher will substitute one of the reading stations with the reading intervention this way to ensure that the critical learning activities are still taking place.
 For Tier 2 math intervention teachers may provide this during small group instruction while peers are at stations or during grade level tutorial times.
 It is our belief that students do not need to miss core instruction for intervention.
 We believe that if a child misses out on classroom instruction we are then creating our own gaps in their learning.
 Extra support is scheduled and implemented during times that direct instruction is not taking place to ensure that all students are part of initial learning process.